fbpx

 Fixed-rate mortgage

-Fixed-rate mortgages allow property owners to pay a constant rate for a certain period of time.
+Fixed-rate mortgages allow property owners to pay a constant rate for a certain period.
 These mortgages are offered for anywhere between 3 and 30 years, with banks charging a significant premium for a fixed-rate mortgage.
 The advantage is that borrowers are generally protected against fluctuations in Euribor rates.

-For example, as of May 2023, fixed-rate mortgages are available at 3.9 percent (TAEG) for up to five years, based on loan-to-value (LTV) ratios of up to 70 percent.
+According to January 2024 reports and forecasts by economists, fixed-rate mortgages will be available at 3.5 percent (TAEG) for up to five years, based on loan-to-value (LTV) ratios of up to 70 percent.
 It is important to note that while LTV ratios can go up to 90 percent, non-fiscal residents are limited by regulation of up to 75 percent.

 Variable-rate mortgage